Skip advert

 Advertisement

-In the UK you could argue that convertibles are aimed at the eternal optimist, but this country does have the second highest ratio of drop-tops per capita of any in the world, so there are plenty of glass-half-full motorists about.
-It’s not surprising, then, to see that manufacturers can justify chopping the roof off various sports and supercars, but they do come with varying degrees of success.
+In the UK you could argue that convertibles are aimed at the eternal optimist.
+But believe it or not, this country has the second highest ratio of drop-tops per capita of any in the world, so there are plenty of glass-half-full motorists about.
+It’s not surprising, then, to see that manufacturers can justify chopping the roof off various sports and supercars, but this comes with varying degrees of success.

 Advertisement - Article continues below

-Buying a convertible sports car can be a minefield of shimmying mirrors and scuttle shake, but when engineered well can offer an even more thrilling experience, bringing you even closer to the sights and sounds of the car and environment.
+Buying a convertible sports car can be a minefield of shimmying mirrors and scuttle shake, but when engineered well can offer an even more thrilling experience, bringing you even closer to the sights and sounds of a great drive.
 These are our favourite ways of enjoying the British sun (when you can at least), roof up or down.

 Best convertible cars 2024